Sonerturan/hr_employee_transport/README.md

-# 🚌 HR Employee Transport Route Module – Odoo
+# 🚌 HR Employee Transport Module – Odoo

 This is a custom Odoo module designed to manage employee transportation within an organization.
 It includes features for vehicle tracking, route and stop definitions, driver assignment, and employee-seat mapping.